idos2002/skyline-crs/docs/services/flights/index.md

 ## Features

-- Get a list of all available flights under the requested conditions and boundaries, with support for pagination.
+- Get a list of all available flights for from the origin to the destination.
 - Get details about specific flights.
 - Get flight seats and seat maps.